Aryavir07/From-Detection-To-The-Segmentation-Of-Brain-Tumors/README.md

 <h2 align="center">Repository overview✔</h2>

-- <a href="https://arxiv.org/abs/1904.00592" target="_blank"><strong>Using ResUNET</strong></a> architecture for Brain Tumor Detection.
+- <a href="https://arxiv.org/abs/1904.00592" target="_blank"><strong>Using ResUNET</strong></a> and transfer learnin for Brain Tumor Detection.
 This would lower the cost of cancer diagnostics and aid in the early detection of malignancies, which would effectively be a lifesaver. <br>To categorise MRI images including brain malignancies, this notebook provides implementations of deep learning models such as *ResNet50, VGG16 (through transfer learning), and CNN architectures*.
 After training on **100 epochs**, the results showed **ResNet50** and **VGG16** gave very similar results in classification. <br>This notebook uses <a href="https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation" target="_blank"><strong>Dataset</strong></a> from Kaggle containing 3930 brain MRI scans in **.tif** format along with their brain tumor location and patients information.
 <br>
 <u>This notebook😊 contains line by line code explanation and many Q&As 🙌</u>